Avelumab (By injection)

 Warnings While Using This Medicine:

 - It is not safe to take this medicine during pregnancy.
 It could harm an unborn baby.
 Tell your doctor right away if you become pregnant.
-Use an effective form of birth control while you receive this medicine and for at least 1 month after your last dose.
+Use an effective form of birth control during treatment and for at least 1 month after your last dose.

 - Do not breastfeed during treatment and for at least 1 month after the last dose of this medicine.

-- Tell your doctor if you have kidney disease, liver disease, diabetes, or immune system problems.
+- Tell your doctor if you have kidney disease, liver disease, heart disease, diabetes, lung or breathing problems, stomach or bowel problems, high blood pressure, high cholesterol, or immune system problems.

 - This medicine may cause the following problems: